Survey of Automated Vulnerability Detection and Exploit Generation Techniques in Cyber Reasoning Systems: Background

 \subsection{Static Binary Analysis}

 Static binary analysis is the analysis of a binary without running it.
 The process of static binary analysis typically starts with loading and processing the binary to be analyzed.
 The processing step includes parsing the binary, generating an intermediate language representation of the binary's assembly instructions and building a control flow graph (CFG).
 Control flow graphs represent paths that can be taken when a program executes.
+For example, Figure~\ref{fig:simpleCFG} illustrates a simple CFG where program flow is controlled by conditional statements.
 The nodes of these graphs represent basic blocks of machine instructions and the edges represent possible points of control flow changes between these nodes.
 Control flow graphs are a key component for automated vulnerability detection systems that employ static binary analysis as it gives the system a means of exploring all execution paths in an application.